The Support at Home program (launched on 1 November 2025): The next stage of aged care

 FAQ

-Do I need to reapply if I already have a Home Care Package (HCP)?
+Do I need to reapply if I previously had a Home Care Package (HCP)?

 Will I lose my existing services or funding?